tomevans1122/Machine-Learning/README.md

 | Decision Tree regression  | 0.3940        |   0.9823         |
 | Random Forrest regression | 0.3568        |   0.9840         |

 When considering the best value for 0 and 1 for MSE and r-squared respectively, the results are clear.
 Both non-linear models yield similar results, however the Random Forrest Regression takes significantly longer to yeild results.
-After tinkering with the input variables (such as depth and number of estimations) I feel there is a theme of balancing accuracy of results with computational expense and time.
+After tinkering with the input parameters (such as depth and number of estimations) I feel there is a theme of balancing accuracy of results with computational expense and time.
-However, there are many input variables to take into account with these models and I'm fully aware I have only scratched the surface of these models' capabilities.
+However, there are many variables to take into account with these models and I'm fully aware I have only scratched the surface of these models' capabilities.
+What if the random forrest node depth is set to 10 and number of trees 1000?
+How will the relationship change?
 I will continue with analysis of the models as I investigate machine learning further.